PhucLanPhan/CMS-assignmen/Site.md

 1. Log in to the WordPress admin
 2. Click `Pages` menu on WordPress sidebar
 3. All existing pages are loaded
-4. Click the name of Page which want to edit
+4. Click the name of Page which you want to edit
 5. Edit the page
 6. Click `Update`